I don't know about you, but I love interesting lighthouses that have stories to tell.

 Tacking Point Lighthouse in New South Wales, Australia

-A high contender at least is Tacking Point Lighthouse in the coastal town of Port Macquarie in NSW.
+A high contender, at least, is Tacking Point Lighthouse in the coastal town of Port Macquarie in NSW.
 It's Australia's third oldest lighthouse, designed by James Barnet in the late 1800s.

-He was responsible for five lighthouses around NSW, four of which still exist and two which I've seen in the flesh.
+He was responsible for five lighthouses around NSW, four of which still exist and two I've seen in the flesh.
 They are delightfully cute.

 The second goes to the provincial town of Goulburn in NSW, whose War Memorial has a circling spotlight.

-Beachy Head Lighthouse in the UK
+Beachy Head Lighthouse, UK

 Beachy Head is one of Britain's most iconic lighthouses for many reasons.
-It has appeared in a Bond film and many TV shows and is as famous for its notoriety as it is for its beauty.
+It has appeared in a Bond film and many TV shows and is as famous for its notoriety as its beauty.

-Faro Castillo del Morro in Cuba
+Faro Castillo del Morro, Cuba

 This lighthouse sits at the entrance of Havana Bay in Cuba.
 Behind the lighthouse is Morro Castle, Havana's fortress, and the fort has seen some rough times.